-View the video for an introduction to the Yellowstone: For the Benefit and Enjoyment of the People exhibition.
+View the video that served as an introduction to the Yellowstone: For the Benefit and Enjoyment of the People exhibition, which was on view during the 150th anniversary of the establishment of Yellowstone National Park.

 Archeological sites and oral traditions document that indigenous people resided within the region for thousands of years before the establishment of Yellowstone National Park.
 People from the nations of the Shoshone, Sheepeaters, Crow, Nez Perce, Bannock, and many others, harvested bison, bighorn sheep, and other resources in Yellowstone for generations.
 Today, at least 27 tribes continue to steward the sacred sites, places, and landscapes of this incredible region.